mgsloan/todoist-shortcuts/development.md

 # TODO "soon"

-* l should step out even if not focused on the collapser

-* h should also move cursor down after opening

 * Allow using ctrl+arrows while editing text of a task.
 Instead use shift+arrows to shift it around while editing.